100-m/nx.digital/doc/security.md

 Impress also implements 'Data At Rest' encryption to prevents data visibility in the event of its unauthorized access or theft.

 ## Data Location
-All our AWS server are hosted in Continental Europe (Frankfurt) *About Zeit and the lambda invocation, the closest region is chosen automatically to deploy the lambda.
-A REFORMULER*
+All our AWS server and our Firebase database are hosted in Continental Europe (Frankfurt) Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
+The best area is defined by the closest region of the user.

-## GDPR
+## G.D.P.R.
 On 27 April 2016, the European Parliament and the European Council adopted legislation known as General Data Protection Regulation (GDPR), which becomes enforceable 25 May 2018.
 This legislation replaces European Privacy Directive 95/46/EC.

 GDPR is intended to unify and strengthen data privacy for individuals located in the European Union (EU).
 GDPR also extends the applicability of EU data privacy legislation to non-EU companies who store or process data on EU residents and increases the fines that may be levied against companies who are responsible for preventing breaches of personal data or who violate GDPR requirements.